-- Collect from .NET Set this property to false if you do not want DevPartner to collect information for .NET assemblies. - Startup project Your solution must include a startup project.
+- Note: The Collect from .NET property is not available with DevPartner for Visual C++ Boundschecker Suite. - Startup project Your solution must include a startup project.
 If the solution contains multiple startup projects, before analysis begins DevPartner prompts you to choose a startup project for the session.